hbar-boi/BloomAir/README.md

 ## Features

-- appearance (3d print)
+- Appearance (3D print)
-    - flower
+    - Flower
-    - stem tubes
+    - Stem tubes
-    - motor base
+    - Motor base
-    - other parts
+    - Other parts

-- peripherals
+- Peripherals
-    - motor
+    - Motor
-    - sensor
+    - Sensor
     - Raspberry Pi

-- cloud storage
+- Cloud storage
     - AWS storage
-    - thingspeak
+    - ThingSpeak

-- management
+- Management
-    - html dashboard
+    - HTML dashboard
-    - google map display
+    - Google Maps display
-    - anomaly detection and alarm
+    - Anomaly detection and alarm
+    - Mobile application

+## Setup and technicals
+`pigpio` and `pigpio-dht` are required to communicate with motor and sensor, and can be installed via `pip`.
+Running `main.py` will take control of the mechanism and sensor while streaming the former's data to the ThingSpeak and AWS servers every ten seconds.
+Sensor polling will occur every 2 seconds.
+Script parameters can be altered to realize different configurations, and the straightforward sensor interface (in `raspi/peripherals.py`) allows for easy implementation of more complex sensing protocols.
+The servo motor can be configured for "analog" or "digital" output to obtain the optimal data visualization mode for the sensed quantities of interest.
+The control daemon `pigpiod` is run at startup via `/etc/rc.local`.

 # Contributors